 Screenshot 2: Playlist Chill Indie Rock

-Gatekeepers have hundreds of people contacting them everyday but only a limited amount of time to sift through the endless stream of music.
-Mostly, they have a very distinct kind of music/artist they cover.
-‘Musical style’ ist only the start of it – they also consider the stage of your career, looks, affiliation to other artists, political affiliation and engagement, and your lifestyle.
+Gatekeepers have hundreds of people contacting them every day but only a limited amount of time to sift through the endless stream of music.
+For the most part, they have a very distinct kind of music/artist they cover.
+‘Musical style’ is only a small part of it – they also consider the stage of your career, looks, affiliation to other artists, political affiliation and engagement, and your lifestyle.

 If you are not somewhat a perfect match: don’t bother writing to them as it is better to spend that time creating new music and/or building up your Social Media game and brand image around your music.
 With the gatekeepers that match your music though, make sure you use a warm approach, show them that you are serious about your music, and make use of the analytics and AI tools out there to enrich your story with objective data that will help the gatekeepers make a positive decision.

 I want to use Cyanite to reach the music gatekeepers – how can I get started?

 If you want to get the first grip on Cyanite’s technology, you can also register for our free web app to analyze music and try similarity searches without any coding needed.

 One year ago, we analyzed the sound of 9 iconic German clubs and tried to uncover representative elements behind the musical curation of each club using Cyanite’s music analysis algorithms.
 Today we...